BrendanDavies/brendandavies/README.md

 ### Hello, I am Brendan 👋

-I am a Software Engineer currently working on the xFi application at Comcast.
+I am a Systems Engineer currently working on the Zero Trust products at Cloudflare.

 <!--